-To help you prepare to become a foster carer you will have to attend our ‘Skills to Foster’ training course which delivers an introduction to fostering and will equip you with information and basic skills.
+To help you prepare to become a foster carer you will have to attend oTheur ‘Skills to Foster’ training course which delivers an introduction to fostering and will equip you with information and basic skills.
 This is also an opportunity to meet other people going through the fostering process.

 Carolina House Trust will assign a qualified social worker to undertake an assessment of you and your family.
 Their job will also be to get to know you and your family and find out how you cope with certain situations.
 We carry out standard checks which are required by law.
 These include PVG/Disclosure checks, personal references and a medical assessment (performed by your GP).

 The Foster Panel

 At the end of the assessment your social worker will complete an assessment report – this report will be presented to the Foster Panel.
 You have the opportunity to read and discuss this report with your social worker.
 A Foster Panel is a meeting set up under the Looked After Children (Scotland) Regulations 2009.
-They will consider your assessment and makes recommendations regarding your approval as a foster carer, the ages and number of children you can care for.
+They will consider your assessment and makes recommendations regarding your approval as a foster carer and the ages and number of children you can care for.
 Together with your social worker you will be invited to attend the Foster Panel to discuss your assessment report.
 The Foster Panel will make a recommendation which has to be agreed to by the Agency Decision Maker.
-In Carolina House Trust this is a member of the Board of Directors and they will decide whether or not to accept the Foster Panels recommendations.
+In Carolina House Trust this is a member of the Board of Directors and they will decide whether or not to accept the Foster Panel’s recommendations.

-As an approved foster carer your Carolina House Trust social worker will continue to support and guide you through the fostering placement process.
+As an approved foster carer your Carolina House Trust Supervising Social Worker will continue to support and guide you through the fostering placement process.
 Our aim will be to find a child that is the right match for you.
 You will be provided with ongoing support after the child has been placed with you.